cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 ## Understanding Hourly True RMS Power Measurements

-This technique uses a data logger to take long- term measurements of the electrical energy (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>) and power draw (kW) of a system or component at one- hour intervals.
-Measurements are taken at the electrical distribution system (more specifically at a panelboard , power panel or switchgear) that serves the system or component.
+This technique uses a data logger to take long-term measurements of the electrical energy (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>) and power draw (kW) of a system or component at one-hour intervals.
+Measurements are taken at the electrical distribution system (specifically at a panelboard, power panel, or switchgear) that serves the system or component.
 Measurement data is used to estimate the annual energy consumption of the system or component.

 Data loggers and power meters use instantaneous measurements of current and voltage to calculate the instantaneous power draw.
 Over time, the logger or meter calculates the average power draw.
 Manufacturers of measurement equipment use different calculations for power draw.
-In order to compare data obtained from different measurement equipment it is important to understand the calculation used by the equipment.
+In order to compare data obtained from different measurement equipment, it is important to understand the calculation used by the equipment.
 The manufacturer’s user manual or technical specifications discuss these features in detail.

 The duration of the long-term measurement and when to measure is dependent on the system and the operation of the building.
-The best practice is a minimum of six weeks and data should be collected at one-hour intervals; longer measurement periods are encouraged for deeper analysis of the equipment.
+Best practice is to collect the data for a minimum of six weeks at one-hour intervals; longer measurement periods are encouraged for deeper analysis of the equipment.
 Measurements should be taken when the system or component is operating under normal conditions.

 ### Type of Measurement